Measure for Measure

 Rebooting the Modern Ranch House

-I’d like to welcome award-winning architects Gregory Walker and Hank Houser to our Exclusive Plan Collection.
+I’d like to welcome award-winning architects Gregory Walker and Hank Houser to our Signature Plans Collection.
 Gregory’s Master of Architecture is from Harvard University; Hank’s is from Georgia Institute of Technology.
 Their Courtyard Plan 488-1

 with the living-dining area occupying one wing; the kitchen and bedrooms the other.
 The garage shapes a separate entry court off to one side.
 The architectural aim is straightforward: take advantage of an open site, maximize daylight and cross ventilation, and use locally standard construction techniques and materials for efficiency and minimum waste.
 It’s a fine recipe for easy indoor-outdoor green design.